caraya/entry-level-content/src/md-content/basics.md

   <p>If the browser doesn't support the video format you will only see the poster image until you hit play and then you'll see a white or black rectangle where the video would be placed.</p>
 </aside>

-The downside of HTML5 video is that vendors were never able to come to an agreement as to what format to use as default.
-As a result we will have to work with multiple versions of our conetnt to make sure we have as much support as possible.
+The downside of HTML5 video is that vendors were never able to agree on the format to use as default.
+As a result we will have to work with multiple versions of our content to ensure we have as much support as possible.

 Instead of using a single `src` attribute we use one or more `source` children elements to specify location and format for each of the video formats we want to make available to our users.